Top 10 Animals in Harry Potter 🐉

 - During the OWL exams, Professor Umbridge forces Hagrid to stop, Fang gets a flash of stupefaction trying to intervene (again, dog loyalty is incomparable).

-- The sentence "like master, like dog" is clear here: just like his master, Fang is imposing and gruff but he is, in fact, quite adorable and benevolent.
+- The phrase ‘like master, like dog’ is clear here.
+Just like his master, Fang is imposing and gruff but he is, in fact, quite adorable and benevolent.